 Under the Australian Government's Support for NDIS Providers grant program, the NDIS Commission has awarded a grant to Aged and Community Services Australia (ACSA).
-ACSA will assist RAC providers who support NDIS participants in meeting their responsibilities as they transition to the NDIS Commission provider registration arrangements.
-More information, including transition advice and support, can be found on the ACSA website.
+ACSA will continue to assist RAC providers who support NDIS participants in meeting their provider registration responsibilities.
+More information can be found on the ACSA website.

 Do you need further information or assistance?